-In exceptional situations, students who believe they are unable to meet the due date for an assessment due to hardship or unforseen circumstances that have impacted on their ability to complete and submit their assessment work should outline their situation in writing to the Assistant Principal (Learning) at least 7 days before the final date.
-The Assistant Principal (Learning) will interview the student and discuss the request for extension with the course teacher and KLA Leader of Learning.
-The Assistant Principal (Learning) will make a decision and this will be communicated to the student personally.
+In exceptional situations, students who believe they are unable to meet the due date for an assessment due to hardship or unforseen circumstances that have impacted on their ability to complete and submit their assessment work should outline their situation in writing to the Director of Curriculum at least 7 days before the final date.
+The Director of Curriculum will interview the student and discuss the request for extension with the course teacher and KLA Leader of Learning.
+The Director of Curriculum will make a decision and this will be communicated to the student personally.
 A course teacher or KLA Leader of Learning may not grant extensions to Stage 6 students.

-NOTE: IMPORTANT INFORMATION REGARDING POSTING, EMAILING OR FAXING OF ASSESSMENT
+NOTE: IMPORTANT INFORMATION REGARDING POSTING OR EMAILING OF ASSESSMENT